 Anthesis Group is a sustainability consultancy based in London, but with offices globally.
-One of their initiatives involves appointing a ‘Sustainability Champion’ in each office who is responsible for measuring energy and water usage.
-They also monitor data on waste, recycling and food waste, and use this data to produce a baseline report and benchmark their performance.
+One of their initiatives involves appointing a ‘Sustainability Champion’ in each office responsible for measuring energy and water usage.
+They also monitor waste, recycling and food waste, using this data to produce a baseline report and benchmark performance.
 Sustainability Champions also ensure electronics, batteries, ink cartridges and the like are properly disposed of or recycled once they’ve reached the end of their life.

 Listening to the market

 Hawthorn is a clothing manufacturer working with mainly startup fashion brands.
-Founder Rob Williams tells us that over the past few years they ‘have seen a huge increase in the number of customers coming to us looking specifically for sustainable fabrics’.
-Rob listened to this trend and now ensures his company gives access to fabrics like organic cotton, bamboo viscose and hemp to brands buying small volumes – other manufacturers typically only use sustainable fabrics when fulfilling very large orders.
+Founder Rob Williams tells us that over the past few years they’ve ‘seen a huge increase in customers looking specifically for sustainable fabrics’.
+Rob listened to this trend and now ensures his company gives access to fabrics like organic cotton, bamboo viscose and hemp to brands buying small volumes.
+Other manufacturers typically only use sustainable fabrics when fulfilling very large orders.
 Around 35% of the brands Hawthorn works with have at least one sustainable element in their collections.

 Finally, there are also different funding opportunities for sustainable businesses like the Social Stock Exchange (SSX).
-The SSX is targeting the traditonal investing market and it is aimed at businesses that want to increase their social and environmental impact.
-Bear in mind that this kind of investment, involves a considerable application process and the tight measurement of environmental KPIs.
+The SSX targets the traditional investing market, aimed at businesses wanting to increase their social and environmental impact.
+Bear in mind that this kind of investment involves a considerable application process and the tight measurement of environmental KPIs.